TCL C7L Review

 Google TV and Smart TV

-The heart of the TCL C7L multimedia system is, of course, the Google TV operating system, which provides access to a gigantic library of apps and all the most popular streaming platforms on the market.
-The Smart TV in this model works flawlessly, offering full support for useful networking features such as Apple AirPlay and Chromecast.
-However, a huge and pleasant surprise is the overall performance of the software.
-We noticed that Google’s system on the new C7L operates much more smoothly, fluidly, and quickly than on TCL models from last year.
-A lot of this is thanks to better optimisation at launch.
-Unnecessary stalls and minor interface stutters, known from older models, seem to have been forgotten.
+The multimedia heart of the TCL C7L is, of course, the Google TV operating system, which provides access to a huge library of apps and all the most popular streaming platforms on the market.
+The smart TV on this model runs smoothly, offering full support for useful network features such as Apple AirPlay and Chromecast.
+A very pleasant surprise, however, is the software’s overall responsiveness.
+We noticed that Google’s system on the new C7L runs noticeably more responsively, more smoothly and faster than on TCL models from last year.
+This is largely thanks to better optimisation at launch.
+Unnecessary pauses and minor UI stutters, familiar from older models, seem to be a thing of the past.

-When it comes to traditional antenna or cable television, the TCL C7L does not offer many additional advanced features.
-It is simply a basic receiver.
-The manufacturer did not attempt any revolutionary solutions here, so aside from the traditional program guide, you won't find anything special.
-A great nod to traditional viewers is the classic remote control, which defies the prevailing trend towards minimalism by still being equipped with a full numeric keypad, greatly facilitating quick channel switching.
+When it comes to traditional over-the-air or cable TV, the TCL C7L doesn’t offer many additional advanced features.
+It’s simply a straightforward receiver.
+The manufacturer hasn’t gone for any revolutionary solutions here, so apart from the standard programme guide you won’t find anything special.
+A big nod to traditional viewers is the classic remote control, which, contrary to the current trend for minimalism, still includes a full numeric keypad, making quick channel switching much easier.

 Sound connection options